sgeos/rumbl/README.md

 # Rumbl

-This is the state of my rumbl project after finishing [Programming Phoenix][book].
+This is the state of my rumbl project after finishing [Programming Phoenix][book] beta 9.
 (rumbrella if you finished the book.)
 I modified the settings to use **.secret.exs** files that are not in version control.
 **.secret.exs.example** files exist that can be copied and modified to get up and running.